Is it possible to survive in the wilderness forever

 So is it possible to survive in the wilderness forever or not?

-Another good example of long-term wilderness survival would the isolated tribes living in the rain forested areas of the world, with the best known area being the Amazon.
-They can survive efficiently on their surroundings and have existed for thousands of years living the same way, but this doesn’t mean that someone from outside their communities would be able to do the same.
+Another good example of long-term wilderness survival would be the isolated tribes living in the rainforested areas of the world, with the best-known area being the Amazon.
+They can survive efficiently in their surroundings and have existed for thousands of years living the same way, but this doesn’t mean that someone from outside their communities would be able to do the same.

 amazon tribes